pablomaurer/cordova-plugin-file-sync/README.md

 - [ ] migrate to swift 3
 - [ ] avoid conflicts with other plugins using for every class a named prefix
 - [ ] instead of returning status via int, use enum/constants like [chcp errors](https://github.com/nordnet/cordova-hot-code-push/wiki/Error-codes)
-- [ ] what/which code is causing the thread warning of 15ms?
+- [ ] what/which code is causing the thread warning of 15ms? maybe the comparing of the manifests?

 ### Feelings and why swift? :P
 Because i had no idea of `Obj-c` but the syntax looked really strange I wanted instead to try out `swift`.
 For me starting native developmen `swift` had a bit a easier syntax but it seems not so complete and there are less libs available.
-Also I really hate to use `callback` instead `js like promises`, altough there are libs for that available, I didn't want to use them in such a small project.
+Also I really hate to use `callback` instead `js like promises`, although there are libs for that available, I didn't want to use them in such a small project.